 Employers in New York State that are forced to layoff their employees due to COVID-19 (or any other reason) should be aware of the following notification requirements under NY State law.

-Must provide written notice to any employee who goes off the payroll:
+Employers must provide written notice to any employee who goes off the payroll:

-- No matter the reason for separation
+- No matter the reason for the separation

 - Whether it is a temporary or permanent separation

 All New York employers need to give notice with the following information: